Student Admission Classification

 - Students graduating with a Technical/Career Program (TCP) Diploma must have a 2.20 HSGPA calculated on the grades in the 12 academic units of the TCP.

 Students graduating from high school 2012 or later must have 2.00 HSGPA calculated on the grades in the required 17 units of the Required High School Curricula (RHSC).

-Learning Support is an admissions category for students in degree and certificate programs whose placement test scores are below the Dalton State College minimum scores in English, Reading, and/or Mathematics on the COMPASS exam or equivalent.
+Learning Support is an admissions category for students in degree and certificate programs whose placement index scores are below the Dalton State College minimum index scores.
 Students with Required High School Curriculum (RHSC) deficiencies in English or Mathematics may also be placed in Learning Support.

 Move on When Ready Program